merklefruit/huff-single-byte-dispatcher/README.md

 ## How it works

-[Degatchi](https://degatchi.com/articles/smart-contract-obfuscation#single-word-jumptable)'s idea is to use a single-byte selector, which is then used to shift into a jump table.
+The idea is to use a single-byte selector, which is then used to shift into a jump table.
 The jump table is a 32-bytes word packed with program counter locations corresponding to the function jump destinations program counters.
 This way, we don't have to iterate over the function selectors and can jump directly to the right function, which saves some gas if the number of functions is large enough.

 Please take a look at the source code at [src/CustomDispatcher.huff](./src/CustomDispatcher.huff) for the full details.